 Available 24 hours a day, 7 days a week

-UnitedHealthcare Community Plan provides a 24 hours a day/7 days a week Mental Illness and Addiction Crisis Line at 1-866-675-1607, TTY: 711.
-Members are encouraged to call the Crisis Line if you are or know someone who is:
+UnitedHealthcare Community Plan provides a 24 hours a day/7 days a week Mental Illness and Addiction Crisis Line at 1-866-232-1626, TTY: 711.
+Members are encouraged to call the Crisis Line if you are or know someone who is experiencing a behavioral health crisis, such as:

 - Experiencing anxiety or loneliness